markdlv/AcceptanceTestingPresentation/presentation.md

 What is "end to end"?

-TODO: images showing the different "end-to-end" concepts
+* everything, including APIs?
-* everything
+* all UI code?
-* entire ember app
-* only your addon/engine
+* only your addon/engine?

 <p class="fragment fade-in">
 For now, let's say you only want to test your code<br>